bwake2021/CollectionViewPrefetching/README.md

 ```
 [View in Source](x-source-tag://Cell_Config)

-## Populate Cells for Display
+## Populate cells for display

-Before populating a cell, the `CustomDataSource` first checks for any prefetched data that it can use.
-If none is available, the `CustomDataSource` makes a fetch request and the cell is updated in the fetch request's completion handler.
+Before populating a cell, the `CustomDataSource` checks for any prefetched data that it can use.
+If none is available, the `CustomDataSource` makes a fetch request and the cell updates in the fetch request's completion handler.

 ``` swift
 func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {